kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 - Play with different `ratio_none_to_minor` values and see how aggressively you can downsample "none" without degrading performance.
 - Try setting `min_target_per_class` to a fixed number (e.g., 1000) instead of computing it dynamically.
-- Introduce [SMOTE \(Synthetic Minority Over-sampling Technique\)](https://www.sciencedirect.com/science/article/abs/pii/S0020025519306838#:~:text=The%20Synthetic%20Minority%20over-sampling,one%20its%20K-nearest%20neighbors.)  for upsampling minority classes (a great article on doing this is in python can be found [here](https://medium.com/@corymaklin/synthetic-minority-over-sampling-technique-smote-7d419696b88c).
+- Introduce [SMOTE \(Synthetic Minority Over-sampling Technique\)](https://www.sciencedirect.com/science/article/abs/pii/S0020025519306838#:~:text=The%20Synthetic%20Minority%20over-sampling,one%20its%20K-nearest%20neighbors.)  for upsampling minority classes (a great article on doing this in Python can be found [here](https://medium.com/@corymaklin/synthetic-minority-over-sampling-technique-smote-7d419696b88c).
 - Run experiments with more extreme imbalances to measure how robust your model is to skew.
 - Try combining class\_weight='balanced' with a pre-balanced dataset to see if that produces further gains.

 ### Summary

-Lets train our model now on the full dataset:
+Let's train our model now on the full dataset:

 ```text
               precision    recall  f1-score   support